Picture of Lisbon's Waterfront

 SCIVE 2010

-at the European Complex Systems Society Conference,
+at the European Complex Systems Society Conference, Lisbon, September 16th, 2010

 The Topic

-This workshop aims to promote inquiry into social phenomena that involve value-exchange, and in particular on systems for credit and value transfer that do not rely on contract or centralised record keeping.
+This workshop aimed to promote inquiry into social phenomena that involve value-exchange, and in particular on systems for credit and value transfer that do not rely on contract or centralised record keeping.
 Examples include: local baby-sitting circles, informal lending of books among friends, generalised exchange and the Hawala/Hundi systems of money transfer.

 Informal value transfer and credit networks involve people or institutions providing credit or value transfer services based on social trust rather than laws and contracts.
 Such networks constitute a complex system that have been relatively unmodelled yet have a significant impact on people's lives (antrhropologists have studied them for a long time).
 ICT advances – for example the reduction of social distance and the advent of economically-feasible micro transactions – allow for significant improvements in reach and quality of these networks and might allow the release of presently untapped social resources.